 Note: If you believe a home-repair contractor has defrauded you or encouraged you to file a false insurance claim, call ODI’s Fraud and Enforcement Division at (800) 686-1527.

 Questions about your insurance?
-Contact Alan Galvez Insurance at 937-592-4871 and check out our Sidney homeowners insurance resources today.
+Contact Alan Galvez Insurance at 937-592-4871 and check out our Ohio homeowners insurance resources today.

 Sources: Ohio Department of Insurance, PIAA instructor Ted Kinney, CIC, CPCU, ARM